maxkueng/pause-queue/README.md

 npm install pause-queue --save
 ```

-Or manuelly add it to your package.json
+Or manually add it to your package.json

 ## Example